Journey to Yangshuo: The fairytale landscape of Guangxi Province

 From Dazhai you hike uphill to Tiantouzhai, where you will stay overnight in an idyllic guesthouse.
 As an alternative there is also a cable car which connects Dazhai with the rice terraces a little further away.

 From Tiantouzhai you undertake a wonderful hike through beautiful countryside and rice terraces to Ping'An the next day.
 The car-free mountain village of Ping'An is home to the Zhuang ethnic minority.
 During the hike to Ping'An, with a bit of luck, you will meet the women of the Yao ethnic minority.
 The Yao women are known for their beautiful and long hair.
 That is why the Yao women around the village of Zhongliu are also called the "Longhair-Yao".
 There are many guesthouses around Ping'An where you can spend the night.

-Journey from Guangxi to Hunan: To the "Wind and Rain Bridges" and through the "Valley of the Dong Villages".
+Travel to Hunan Province: To the "Wind and Rain Bridges" and through the "Valley of the Dong Villages".

 From Sanjiang you continue your journey north along small side roads and across the provincial border into Hunan Province.